sictweb/bti425-2020/graded-work/assign5asdf.md

 ##### 3. Decide which component(s) will hold the `<router-outlet>` element, and edit your code

 In the [Refine the structure and appearance](#refine-the-structure-and-appearance) section above, you should have already completed that task.
+(If you did it correctly, it's in the app component template.)

 ##### 4. If it makes sense for your app, decide which component will hold the hyperlink elements, and edit your code